HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    is how you check the first stage really held the recharge still.

 ``alpha_obs_closure`` and ``frac_reachable_obs_raw``
-   The two numbers that say whether the pre-treatment was done and whether it was enough.
+   How much of the criterion's own measurement is a top-versus-map disagreement, and how much of the mapped support has a descent that reaches the network at all. ``alpha_obs_closure`` is measured on the model top and not on the burned routing DEM, so a low value is not evidence the burning was skipped: read it beside the ``alpha`` of the geographic step, as the second item of "Before you start" says.
 They describe the geometry, not the trial, so they are identical across a session: the static geometry is rebuilt at every trial from the same topography and comes out the same.

 ``frac_unreachable_so`` and ``frac_unreachable_os``
    The share of each support whose descent ends without meeting its target.